antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 A hand-made kite has the same properties.
 Looks senseless, broken down.
 But it's shapes are whole and finished.

-Odradek unhabits houses, as described by the "family man".
+Odradek inhabits houses, as described by the "family man".

 He comes and goes, and he imagines it is in other houses.